PaviKotees/Network-Guardian/README.md

 Splunk Forwarder will be the tool that will forward the logs from a machine to a central log aggregating machine, usually a server.

-The Splunk Forwarder setup will require us to indicate the source(logs) which it should be forwarding and enter the receiver's IP, port at which it will be accepting the logs.
+The Splunk Forwarder setup will require us to indicate the source (logs) which it should be forwarding and enter the receiver's IP as well as the port at which the receiver will be accepting the logs.

 <img src="https://github.com/PaviKotees/Malware-Analysis/assets/154454339/37e2c183-b1ca-4409-8471-a5516061947a" height="30%" width="30%"/> <img src="https://github.com/PaviKotees/Malware-Analysis/assets/154454339/7e014f31-9ddc-43fd-a18d-9d189885f27e" height="30%" width="30%"/> <img src="https://github.com/PaviKotees/Malware-Analysis/assets/154454339/755585cc-8bb4-46a0-88a2-d4c5cb0e9380" height="29%" width="29%"/>

-Very important to configure the receiving port on the server's Splunk which will our central repository.
+Very important to configure the receiving port on the server's Splunk which will be our central repository.

 <img src="https://github.com/PaviKotees/Malware-Analysis/assets/154454339/f716256b-3f37-4323-9dc6-8fba8d0bc4b4" height="30%" width="30%"/>